cyoung1024/spike-guide/spike-wiki/docs/about.md

 Loop dev 1.10.0 with Spike client integrated.

 ### [Dev-spike](https://github.com/cyoung1024/loop/tree/dev-spike)
 Loop dev 1.10.1 with Spike client integrated.
-Does not have Medtronic x15 fix.
+As of 27/10/2019, this branch has the x15 fix directly integrated.

 ### [Dev-spike-x15](https://github.com/cyoung1024/loop/tree/dev-spike-x15)
 Loop dev 1.10.1 with Spike client integrated.
 Has Medtronic x15 fix. **As of 27/10/2019, the dev branch has an x15 fix directly integrated into it.
 This branch will no longer be updated.
 Please move to dev-spike.**